Karthik1718/Space-invaders/README.md

 # Space-invaders
-This is a python project using pygame.
+This is a project of creating the game Space Invaders using Pygame Module in Python
 # Run the project
 open all the above files in a python IDE and run the main.py file